-Headless commerce solutions are a great option in today’s ever-changing, multi-channel landscape.
+Headless eCommerce solutions are a great option in today’s ever-changing, multi-channel eCommerce landscape.

 We all know that the online shopping experience has shifted.
 Customers used to sit at a desktop to do their browsing.
 But today’s customers shop via multiple channels and multiple devices.
 A typical user might access your products through social media, their iPhone, and perhaps even a voice assistant.